-Bring to companies the management framework that enhances the existing management system, professional image, enable market expansion by being qualified to apply for tenders and meet customer & legal requirements.
-You can promote your business values to your clients by being Cyber-Resilient, Data Protection Ready & Regulatory Compliant (e.g. GDPR).
+A management framework that enhances your existing management system, enables market expansion by being qualified to apply for tenders and meet customer & legal requirements.
+You can promote your business values to your clients by being Cyber-Resilient, Data Protection Ready & Regulatory Compliant (e.g. SOX/HIPAA/PDPA/GDPR).
 Now, prepare for the seamless change without hurting budget but giving your business the extra miles.
 Click to ask our CISO or WhatsApp +65 93384818

 An information security management system (ISMS) is "a systematic approach for establishing, implementing, operating, monitoring, reviewing, maintaining and improving an organisation's information security to achieve business objectives" (ISO/IEC 27000:2014).

 By ISO27001 Certification, the controls are never only IT-related – they always involve organizational issues, human resources management, physical security and legal protection.
 It is the standards that enables your organization to take into account all the information in various forms, all the potential problems, and gives you the methodology how to keep the information secure.
 Therefore, information security is a set of combined controls, very diversified in nature (see diagram below).

 An ISO 27001-aligned ISMS functions will perform in protecting and monitoring information and following a continual improvement approach, allowing the organization to keep up with evolving threats.
 The Standard provides a holistic approach to information security that encompasses people, processes, and technology, not neglecting assets.